theNewDynamic/thenewdynamic.com/content/en/article/hugo-module-imgix.md

 3. **Some default transformations to apply on every image URI.**
 Client hints and auto enhancements are usually applied to every images, but some projects might need others.
 4. **Restrict some extensions.**
-Sometime editors will upload a PDF when your template expects an image.
+Sometime from the comfort of a CMS, one might upload a PDF when your template expects an image.
 We needed to control which extensions could receive transformations.
 5. **A single function which would build that imgix source URI.**
 We needed one function to build all our URIs.
 It would take a relative or absolute image location alongside a map of transformation parameters.